The Repository pattern in Go: a painless way to simplify your service logic

 Firestore transactions implementation

-Another reason to not use Database-centric/Response-centric approach!
+Another reason not to use a Database-centric/Response-centric approach!

 func (f FirestoreHourRepository) UpdateHour(